fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 ## Start a new project

-Starting a new project is simple and easy.
+Starting a new project should be fairly simple.

-1. Launch FramerFlow application.
+1. Launch `FramerFlow` application.
 2. Click File > New Project on the application menu.
 3. Enter a project name and folder location then click 'OK'.
 5. The application generates very basic project skeleton code.